Sailorofthemind/IntricateSkyrim/README.md

 Load Order library: https://loadorderlibrary.com/lists/intricate-skyrim-beta

-Final Note: List is high fidelity simonrim experience with almost every location toughed, numerous new enemies lore based and some from oblivion, immersion, extended landmasses and a plethora of quests.
+Final Note: List is high fidelity simonrim experience with almost every location touched, numerous new enemies lore based and some from oblivion, immersion, extended landmasses and a plethora of quests.
 Optional additions are provided.
 Freedomn is encouraged and so, feel free to edit any MCMs to tailor your experience.
 No support will be given for issues arising from rule 11 aka modifications.
 The recommended settings for hardware are HIGHLY ENCOURAGED.
 List does not have repeatable issues and so long as you have the hardware, it will be smooth as all can be.

 Have Fun and get ready for the best graphical experience to date.
 Don't get lost in the details otherwise, a bandit chief will get yah!